leotiger/wordpress-enhancements/README.md

 ---

-## Multilingual Without Pain Services and Dependencies
+## Multilingual Without Paid Services and Dependencies

 Building a multilingual website in WordPress is often an exercise in dependency: